 We ate and slept design and significant influence on Australian design and culture at that time.’

 Kaz also worked overseas in Japan and Europe.
 She was an Australian Ambassador for the Fashion industry on behalf of the Australian Gown of the Year.
 These moves were the most definitive in her art career.

-Kazworks at THE STUDIO @54 Grubb Rd Ocean Grove Vic.
+Kazworks at arts’Kool Studio 1/20 Everist Road, Ocean Grove Vic.
 Australia

 As a celebrated Barwon Heads Artist and Art Educator Kaz produces paintings, sculptures, ceramics, public art installations and many creative products.
 She asks us to stop and enjoy the precious scenes that linger for just a moment and then are gone.
 Depicting the romance of living by the sea.
 She reflects on her personal emotions, ideas and memories of interpersonal relationships and the world around her through her artwork.
 ‘My artwork for me is like creating a memory, a thought that you want to treasure forever.’
 It is apparent Kaz is willing to share her joys and sorrows in a Quirky way through her work, which leaves quite an impact on us.

 Kaz sells her work from her studio and exhibitions.
 She has sold hundreds of original paintings and sculptures over the years, including privately commissioned works.
 In addition, she has worked on many Public Community Art Commissions.

 Her passion is bringing art to the local community, and to improve creativity and increase self confidence in children and adults by developing creativity, imagination, cognitive skill, problem solving abilities and much more at art’sKool@KAZWORKS.